 Lenora Garfinkel was born in the Bronx in 1930.
 After graduating high school, she wanted to attend Cooper Union but was told that the entrance exam was on Shabbat.
 After attending Hunter College for a year, she reapplied and demanded a test on another day.
 "We all should be one tenth of what [my mother] was and emulate every part of her personality," her daughter Letitia Dahan Forspan said.

-"She had 50 great-grandchildren and each was as if it was

-GARFINKELS

-Continued on Page 19

-ANNEXATION

-Not likely any time soon

-ERUSALEM - Since April, all eyes following the Israeli-Palestinian conflict have been glued to Wednesday,
+"She had 50 great-grandchildren and each was as if it was GARFINKELS Continued on Page 19 ANNEXATION Not likely any time soon ERUSALEM - Since April, all eyes following the Israeli-Palestinian conflict have been glued to Wednesday, July 1.
 Israeli Prime Minister Benjamin Netanyahu had negotiated the date into his government coalition deal with his rival Benny Gantz.
 On July 1, as stipulated in the agreement, Netanyahu could put the topic of annexing the West Bank - a move that would have political repercussions well beyond the Middle East - up for a vote in his Cabinet or in the Knesset, Israel's parliament.

-ANNEXATION

-Continued on Page 16

-Hard lessons

-Most of the Nazi doctors volunteered
+ANNEXATION Continued on Page 16 Hard lessons Most of the Nazi doctors volunteered

 Dr. Matthew Wynia, head of the Center for Bioethics and Humanities, talks about making tough medical choices.
 David Weil By ANDREA JACOBS IJN Senior Writer r.
-Matt Wynia, then head of the American Medical Association's ethics institute, received an unexpected invite from the US Holocaust Memorial Museum in DC in the 'The museum was putting together an exhibit called "Deadly Medicine: Creating the Master of impressing its message upon Race," says Wynia, 56, director of CU Anschutz Medical Campus' Center for Bioethics and Humanities since 2015.
-"Deadly Medicine" exposed the complicity of physicians in Nazi Germany's vision of a genetically superior race.
-Technically sterile, the search was cruel and incendiary.
-It led to the murder of millions of Jewish, ethnic and political enemies of the state.
-When Wynia was first introduced to the exhibit-in-process, which was pieced together on poster boards, curators had no interest in his aesthetic appraisal.
-"We discussed how American physicians might respond to this information, which was not generally talked about at the time," he says.
-"I was immediately struck by the resonance between the Holocaust and medicine today, including racial health disparities, managed care and doctors as the stewards of communal resources," says Wynia, who is not Jewish.
-"I just saw all kinds of ways that Holocaust history continues to play out and influence the way we think about modern medical issues." ynia and the museum collaborated on a traveling road show of "Deadly Medicine" in the hopes health professionals.
-In tandem with the museum's senior historian of medical crimes, Wynia visited at least 25 to 30 medical schools across the country over the ensuing year or two.
-"We argued that we should really teach bioethics, particularly the Holocaust, to medical professionals as part of the lesson plan," "And we strongly encouraged medical schools to incorporate the Holocaust into bioethics training for medical students."
-The lukewarm response felled expectations.
+Matt Wynia, then head of the American Medical Association's ethics institute, received an unexpected invite from the US Holocaust Memorial Museum in DC in the early 2000s.
+"The museum was putting together an exhibit called "Deadly Medicine: Creating the Master of impressing its message upon Race," says Wynia, 56, director of "I just saw all kinds of ways that Holocaust history continues to play out and influence the way we think about modern medical issues." ynia and the museum collaborated on a traveling road show of "Deadly Medicine" in the hopes health professionals.
+BLM And Palestinians ONDON (JTA) - Black Lives Matter in the United Kingdom conflated its movement with the Palestinians' opposition to Israel's "settler colonial pursuits."
+"As Israel moves forward with the annexation of the West Bank, and BLM - PALESTINIANS Continued on Page 17

-"We pushed for this education for a number of years," says Wynia who trained in internal medicine, infectious diseases, public health and health services research.
-"It was hard.
-To begin with, there aren't a lot of experts in this field.
-Unlike specialists in kidney dis- WYNIA Continued on Page 17 BLM And Palestinians ONDON (JTA) - Black Lives Matter in the United Kingdom conflated its movement with the Palestinians' opposition to Israel's "settler colonial pursuits."
-"As Israel moves forward with the annexation of the West Bank, and BLM - PALESTINIANS Continued on Page 17 DESIGNS SEE PAGE 19 - DESIGNS Special needs COVID retools the approach - it works By ERIC BERGER JTA EW YORK - When Racheli Friedbauer, now 11, was enrolled four years ago in a Jewish special education program, it changed her life.
-Due to a rare genetic disorder, Racheli has developmental delays and some medical problems, and she is extremely shy.
+SEE PAGE 19 - DESIGNS Special needs COVID retools the approach - it works EW YORK - When Racheli Friedbauer, now 11, was enrolled four years ago in a Jewish special education pro- Due to a rare genetic disorder, Racheli has developmental delays and some medical problems, and she is extremely shy.
 But she thrived within the program, which is run by Sinai Schools, a network of special educational programs that operates within regular Jewish day school settings.
-"It was an environment where she finally was comfortable, and she felt very loved and accepted for who she was," said her mother, Jill Fried- Then, in March, the coronavirus pandemic hit and Racheli's life was turned upside down.
+"It was an environment where she finally was comfortable, and she felt very loved and accepted for who she was," said her mother, Jill Friedbauer.
+Then, in March, the coronavirus pandemic hit and Racheli's life was turned upside down.
 Her school, the Rosenbaum Yeshiva of North Jersey, closed, and teachers and students quickly switched to remote learning.

 The abrupt shift was challenging, to say the least.
 Teachers at first replicated their daily schedule using Zoom.
 But students with special needs who rely on structure for academic and emotional stability found the change jarring.
 The risks of failure could be disastrous for these children.